 Plant ecology, physiology & environmental science

-In this research area, "PEPES" study how plants respond to climate change, pollution and land use and management from the gene to ecosystem scales and in climatic zones ranging from arctic, boreal to tropical.
+In this research area, "PEPES" study how plants and algae respond to climate change, pollution and land use and management from the gene to ecosystem scales and in climatic zones ranging from arctic, boreal to tropical.
 Our research also explores how responses of plants and algae affect the regulation of climate, production of food, timber and biofuel, biodiversity, and human exposure to pollen and pollutants.
 We have expertise in gene-modification, photosynthesis, manipulative field experiments, process-based modelling, and national pollen inventory.

 Plant cell and molecular biology